 A tumor grows on the thyroid glands and causes the body to produce too much thyroid hormone, which makes your cat’s body burn energy too quickly.

 Because your cat’s body is burning energy too quickly, the first thing you’ll probably notice is that your cat is always hungry and is losing weight in spite of his massive food consumption.
 He’ll also be drinking and urinating too much.
 Hyperthyroidism can produce behavior changes such as increased activity and restlessness, and sometimes even aggressiveness.
 Your cat’s fur will start looking greasy and unkempt.

 Your vet will perform a blood test that measures the levels of thyroid hormones in your cat’s blood.
 If the levels of those hormones are high, your cat is hyperthyroid.

-There are three common forms of treatment: medication, radioactive iodine therapy, and surgery.
+There are three common forms of treatment for hyperthyroidism in cats: medication, radioactive iodine therapy and surgery.
 All three have risks and benefits.

 This food is designed to be too low in iodine, a chemical that helps the thyroid glands produce hormones.
 It’s being heavily marketed to vets and cat lovers, but among the vets I know, there’s a good deal of controversy about whether it has been adequately studied and what effects the lack of iodine might have on a cat’s overall health.

-Hyperthyroidism is a disease that can be managed, but it requires commitment on your part and good communication between you and your veterinarian.
+Hyperthyroidism in cats is a disease that can be managed, but it requires commitment on your part and good communication between you and your veterinarian.